ellielle/vitamin/README.md

 ### Icons

-This template is using unplugin-icons with unplugin-vue-components for auto importing.
+This template is using `unplugin-icons` with `unplugin-vue-components` for auto importing.
 It uses the default prefix of `Icon`, and is currently only set to use Carbon icons (`@iconify-json/carbon`).

+You can also use classes to set icons: `i-carbon-dashboard`.

+Both methods are easily removed if you'd prefer one over the other, or neither.

 You may view usable providers here: https://icones.js.org/